ameetgohil/electronConfig/README.md

 # electronConfig
-Generates electron configuration for the any atomic number
+Electron configuration generator for the any atom

 Usage:
 ```bash